Skydiver's supersonic free fall tests mettle, spacesuit

-CAPE CANAVERAL, Fla., Oct 15 (Reuters) - Austrian daredevil Felix Baumgartner’s supersonic plunge to Earth from the stratosphere could help determine whether space tourists should wear spacesuits similar to the one that protected him as he shattered the sound barrier.
+CAPE CANAVERAL, Florida (Reuters) - Austrian daredevil Felix Baumgartner’s supersonic plunge to Earth from the stratosphere could help determine whether space tourists should wear spacesuits similar to the one that protected him as he shattered the sound barrier.

-“This wasn’t just a mild penetration of the sound barrier,” Baumgartner’s doctor, Jonathan Clark, said on Monday as the skydiver and his crew celebrated Sunday’s record-breaking dive from about 24 miles (39 kilometers) up.
+“This wasn’t just a mild penetration of the sound barrier,” Baumgartner’s doctor, Jonathan Clark, said on Monday as the skydiver and his crew celebrated Sunday’s record-breaking dive from about 24 miles up.

 “It was Mach 1.24.
 Our ground recovery teams on four different locations heard the sonic boom,” said Clark, a former high-altitude military parachutist and NASA doctor who worked on escape systems for space shuttle astronauts.